lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 const CreatorsKey = LSP4schema[4].key;

 /*
- * Fetch the dataset of an asset
+ * Get the dataset of an asset
  *
- * @param key of asset property
+ * @param key of the property to fetch
- * @return string of encoded data
+ * @return string of the encoded data
  */
 async function getAssetData(key, address) {
   try {

-    // Instantiate Digital Asset smart contract
+    // Instantiate the asset
     const digitalAsset = new web3.eth.Contract(LSP4.abi, address);

-    // Fetch the encoded contract data
+    // Get the encoded data
     return await digitalAsset.methods["getData(bytes32)"](key).call();
   } catch (error) {
     return console.error("Data of assets address could not be loaded");